MTechWare/MTechWare/README.md

 > **Hi, I'm Max!**
 >
-> Aspiring IT Help Desk Specialist, currently developing skills in technical support and troubleshooting through dedicated study.
+> Aspiring Computer Support Specialist, currently developing skills in technical support and troubleshooting through dedicated study.
 Eager to apply knowledge in **hardware, software, and network administration** to provide the best user assistance.

 ---